Big Picture#

 • Architecture (purple): Apply your foundation to real problems.
 DataLoader feeds data efficiently, then you choose your path: Convolutions for images or Transformers for text (Tokenization → Embeddings → Attention → Transformers).

 • Optimization (orange): Make it fast.
-Profile to find bottlenecks, then apply quantization, compression, memoization, or acceleration.
+Profile to find bottlenecks, then apply quantization, compression, acceleration, or memoization.
 Benchmarking measures your improvements.

 graph LR